saad2128/nextjs-chatgpt-integration/README.md

 yarn
 ```

-1. Create a `.env.local` file in the project root and add your OpenAI API key:
+3. Create a `.env.local` file in the project root and add your ChatGPT API key:
 ```
-OPENAI_API_KEY=your_openai_api_key
+CHATGPT_API_KEY=your_chatgpt_api_key
 ```

-1. Start the development server:
+4. Start the development server:
 ```
 npm run dev
 ```